-If coordination is active and the initiator intends to engage in scanning for coordination packets, the initiator should send the Public Advertising Confirmation Compact frame with a public address to defer the transmission of the Public Start of Ranging Compact frame as shown in Figure 27.
+If coordination is active and the initiator intends to engage in scanning for Acquisition Compact frames, the initiator should send the Public Advertising Confirmation Compact frame with a public address to defer the transmission of the Public Start of Ranging Compact frame as shown in Figure 27.
 In this case, the public initiator address of Public Advertising Confirmation Compact frame shall be the same as the address of the Public Advertising Poll Compact frame.